zavolanlab/mirflowz/docs/guides/installation.md

 ??? tip "Planning to run _MIRFLOWZ_ via Conda?"

-    If you plan to run _MIRFLOWZ_ via Conda, we recommend using the following command for a faster environmetn creation, specially if you will run it on an HPC cluster.
+    If you plan to run _MIRFLOWZ_ via Conda, we recommend using the following command for a faster environment creation, especially if you will run it on an HPC cluster.

     ```sh